RSS

 File:Aquote1.png

-Cloud computing is still in the early stages of development.
-So far, their penetration is less than 20%, and companies are just starting to use clouds for critical workloads, "says Don Johnson, executive vice president of Oracle Cloud Infrastructure. - Our active recruitment and growth plans are designed to meet the needs of our customers, providing them with reliability, high performance and security as they migrate to the clouds.
+Cloud computing is still in its early stages of development.
+So far, their penetration is less than 20%, and companies are just starting to use clouds for critical workloads, says Don Johnson, executive vice president of Oracle Cloud Infrastructure. - Our active hiring and growth plans are designed to meet the needs of our customers, ensuring they are reliable, productive, and secure as they migrate to the clouds.

 File:Aquote2.png

-Engaged specialists will create and launch cloud services around the world.
+The involved specialists will be engaged in the creation and launch of cloud services around the world.
 Oracle intends to open 12 new cloud regions in addition to the 16 that the company has by October 2019.
 By the end of 2020, it is planned to increase the number of such regions by 20 and bring their number to 36.
-They will be opened in Chile, Japan, South Africa and the United Arab Emirates, as well as in other countries of Asia and Europe.
+They will be opened in Chile, Japan, South Africa and the United Arab Emirates, as well as other countries in Asia and Europe.

-A region refers to a set of data centers deployed within a geographical area and connected to each other by a dedicated regional network with a low delay.
+A region refers to a set of data centers deployed within a geographical area and interconnected by a dedicated regional network with a low delay.
 In other words, customers in a particular region can get faster access to cloud services than if it were carried out from data centers far from them.[5]

 Integration of Microsoft and Oracle Cloud Services

-On June 5, 2019, Microsoft and Oracle announced the close integration of their cloud services.
-With this collaboration, companies seek to attract more large customers and confront Amazon, the leading cloud market.
-More details here.
+On June 5, 2019, Microsoft and Oracle announced a tight integration of their cloud services.
+With this collaboration, the companies are looking to attract more large customers and confront Amazon, which is leading the cloud market.
+Read more here.

 Why are customers afraid to switch to Oracle cloud services?
-The company is forced to reduce personnel
+Company forced to cut staff

-At the end of May 2019, it became known about layoffs at Oracle.
-The reductions may be due to company problems in the cloud computing market.
+At the end of May 2019, it became known about the layoffs at Oracle.
+The cuts could be due to the company's challenges in the cloud computing market.
 Customers would like to start using clouds, but are afraid to choose a competing product.

-Users of Oracle products installed on computers would like to move the software to the cloud infrastructure, but many of them are afraid to choose competing services and therefore postpone migration.
-Customers fear data loss during and after migration, server failures, hacker attacks, etc. However, most customers are afraid of Oracle's "audit" if they use competing cloud services, such as Amazon Web Services.
+Users of Oracle products installed on computers would like to transfer software to the cloud infrastructure, but many of them are afraid to choose competing services and therefore postpone migration.
+Customers fear data loss during and after migration, server failures, hacker attacks, etc. However, most customers fear Oracle's "audit" if competing cloud services such as Amazon Web Services are used.

-Audit refers to the audit that Oracle conducts to identify violations of the license agreement.
+An audit refers to an audit conducted by Oracle to identify violations of the license agreement.
 If the manufacturer finds them, it can fine the client or completely prohibit the use of Oracle software.

 This is stated in a study by Apps Associates, which is a partner of Oracle and Amazon Web Services.
-In different countries, 300 IT executives working in large companies were interviewed (their annual revenue is from $100 million to $5 billion) and using low-cost Oracle applications.
+In different countries, 300 IT managers working in large companies were interviewed (their annual revenue ranges from $100 million to $5 billion) and using Oracle's non-cloud applications.

-The terms of contracts with Oracle and other major IT vendors are often very complex.
-Therefore, a whole consulting industry has appeared, called software asset management.
+The terms of contracts with Oracle and other large IT vendors are often very difficult.
+Therefore, there was a whole consulting industry called software asset management.
 Providers of such services help companies conclude contracts with software manufacturers, avoid audits and fines.

-Oracle customers would like to start using clouds, but are afraid to choose a competitive product
+Oracle customers would like to start using clouds, but are afraid to choose a competing product

-58% of Apps Associates survey participants said that they are strongly or to some extent concerned about revocation of software licenses in case of use of cloud services not from Oracle.
+58% of Apps Associates survey participants said that they are very or to some extent concerned about the revocation of software licenses if they use cloud services not from Oracle.

-55% of respondents are afraid of an audit, and almost half of respondents are afraid of the termination of Oracle technical support, which usually includes troubleshooting a failure, as well as providing updates and patches to security errors.
+55% of respondents fear audit, and almost half of respondents fear the termination of Oracle technical support, which usually includes troubleshooting in case of failure, as well as providing updates and fixes for security bugs.

 App Associates experts recommend that Oracle customers thoroughly study the terms of contracts and look for items on the use of other cloud services.
-However, the technology giant intentionally makes its contracts vague and difficult, which provides it with advantages in case of controversial situations, they say.
+However, the tech giant deliberately makes its contracts vague and difficult, which provides it with advantages when controversial situations arise, they note.

-According to Business Insider, about 300 employees of the Seattle office, which for Oracle serves as one of the main centers for cloud product development, fell under the reduction.
-These layoffs were part of a large-scale personnel purge that affected several thousand workers, including members of cloud teams.
+According to Business Insider, about 300 employees of the Seattle office, which serves as one of the main centers for cloud product development for Oracle, fell under the reduction.
+The layoffs were part of a massive personnel purge that affected several thousand workers, including members of cloud teams.

-Oracle fires hundreds of people from the office that was supposed to make the company a cloud market leader
+Oracle fires hundreds of people from the office that was supposed to make the company the leader of the cloud market

-The liquidation of working positions in Seattle turned out to be noticeable, since these specialists relied heavily on Oracle in the cloud market.
-Business Insider writes that Oracle's cloud division has a not-so-favorable working environment, as teams in Seattle and San Francisco are in conflict with each other.
-In particular, they are fighting to get the equipment necessary for the operation of cloud services.
-It takes weeks, and sometimes months, to supply this equipment, the company also reduces the cost of it.
-In January-March 2019, Oracle's equipment purchases decreased by 14% compared to the same period in 2018.
+The elimination of working positions in Seattle turned out to be noticeable, since these specialists were heavily relied on in Oracle's work in the cloud market.
+Business Insider writes that Oracle's cloud division has a not entirely favorable working environment, as teams in Seattle and San Francisco are in conflict with each other.
+In particular, they are fighting to get the equipment they need to run cloud services.
+It takes weeks and sometimes months to supply this equipment, and the company also reduces the cost of it.
+In January-March 2019, equipment purchases from Oracle decreased by 14% compared to the same period in 2018.

-According to the GeekWire portal, for many years Oracle has announced its ambitions to compete with Amazon Web Services (AWS), Microsoft Azure and Google in the field of infrastructure for cloud services.
-However, it did not make significant progress in achieving this goal and in 2018 ceased to disclose the indicators of the cloud business amid a slowdown in its growth.
-There is one important problem.
+Over the years, Oracle has announced its ambitions to compete with Amazon Web Services (AWS), Microsoft Azure and Google in infrastructure for cloud services, according to GeekWire.
+However, it did not make noticeable progress in achieving this goal and in 2018 stopped disclosing the indicators of the cloud business amid a slowdown in its growth.
+There is one important issue.

 2018

-How Oracle sellers earned $1 million percent from cloud deals
+How Oracle sellers earned $1 million in interest from cloud deals

 In August 2018, new details of how Oracle imposed its cloud products on customers became known.
-Some sales managers were frankly impudent.
+Some sales managers were frankly brazen.

-Staff forced customers to buy cloud solutions, even if they were not required.
-For example, customers were offered discounts that reduced the total value of the contract even after including unnecessary clouds.
+Staff coerced customers into buying cloud solutions even if they weren't required.
+For example, customers were offered discounts, thanks to which the total value of the contract was reduced, even after unnecessary clouds were included in it.

 It is noted that this was a common practice when products were sold in kits.
 Customers tested them for free and then could conclude full-fledged contracts.
-And so did other cloud providers.
+Moreover, other cloud providers did this.

 File:Aquote1.png

-Every week, thousands of transactions were concluded in which customers bought more than they needed, "said an Oracle employee.
+Every week there were thousands of deals where customers were bought more than they needed, "the Oracle employee said.

 File:Aquote2.png

-There was another method of stimulating cloud sales, practiced at Oracle in 2014-2015.
-It could affect the company's results in fiscal year 2018 and be one of the reasons that prompted Oracle to stop publishing cloud revenue.
+There was another cloud sales stimulation method practiced at Oracle in 2014-2015.
+It could affect the company's fiscal 2018 results and be one of the reasons that prompted Oracle to stop making cloud revenue public.

-This was told by former Oracle Vice President Craig Guarente, who by August 2018 heads the company Palisade Compliance, specializing in the supply of Oracle software, license management services and technical consulting.
-Oracle earns three times more on support and license renewal services than on the sale of new products.
-The company binds customers to such its services through strict conditions in contracts, Guarente says.
+This was told by former Oracle Vice President Craig Guarente, who by August 2018 heads Palisade Compliance, specializing in Oracle software delivery, license management services and technical consulting.
+Oracle earns three times more on support and license renewal services than on new product sales.
+The company binds customers to such its services through strict terms in contracts, Guarente says.

 However, customers could opt out of often unnecessary (all or part of) support services.
-To do this, they were invited to buy cloud services in exchange for discounts on software.
-Typically, contracts were for three years, and based on discount, customers paid less for them than if they used software and support services without buying access to Oracle cloud infrastructure.
+To do this, they were offered to buy cloud services in exchange for discounts on software.
+Contracts were typically for three years, and given the discount, customers paid less for them than if they used software and support services without buying access to Oracle's cloud infrastructure.

-At first, Oracle sellers proposed replacing support services with one-to-one cloud services.
+At first, Oracle sellers proposed replacing support services with cloud services in a one-to-one ratio.
 That is, for every dollar saved on software services, the client had to transfer one dollar to the account for using cloud solutions.
-Then the requirements were raised: each dollar for technical support was equated to two "cloud," indicates Craig Guarente.
+Then the demands were raised: every dollar for technical support was equal to two "cloud," points out Craig Guarente.

-If the customer does not want to use Oracle cloud computing, then after the expiration of contracts, cloud revenue ceases to flow to the company's balance sheet.
-Moreover, according to Business Insider interlocutors, many cloud contracts signed under duress did not ultimately result in the fact that customers really began to use cloud services.
+If the client does not want to use Oracle cloud computing, then after the expiration of contracts, cloud revenue ceases to flow to the company's balance sheet.
+Moreover, according to Business Insider interlocutors, many cloud contracts signed under duress ultimately did not result in customers really starting to use cloud services.

-In 2018, Oracle unexpectedly changed the structure of financial reporting and combined the revenue from sales of cloud services and traditional software installed on user computers into one line.
-Thus, the company stopped publishing cloud revenue, which has become critical for the future of the American vendor, the publication notes.
+In 2018, Oracle unexpectedly changed its financial reporting structure and combined revenues from sales of cloud services and traditional software installed on users' computers into one line.
+Thus, the company stopped publishing cloud revenue, which has become critical for the future American vendor, the newspaper notes.

-One of Oracle's chief executive officers, Mark Heard, called the changes in financial reports "insignificant" and explained them by the introduction of new accounting standards.
+Oracle co-chief executive officer Mark Hurd called the changes to the financial statements "paltry" and attributed them to the introduction of new accounting standards.

 According to the employee, some sales specialists could earn $500 thousand and even $1 million by imposing unnecessary cloud services.
-As for managers, they often either did not know when such transactions were made or looked at them through their fingers.
-Craig Guarente said top managers "hated" such deals for obvious reasons.
+As for executives, they often either didn't know when such deals were being struck or looked at them through their fingers.
+Craig Guarente said top executives "hated" such deals for obvious reasons.

-At the same time, one Oracle employee claims that some executives, risking their careers, forced their subordinates to enter into unfair transactions with customers in order to fulfill the plan.
-If they did not agree to this, "their life could become hell."
-For example, naughty employees could be sent to other departments or units located in other cities.
-Or managers began to get very close to them when concluding contracts, as a result of which it became impossible to work at Oracle.
+At the same time, one of Oracle's workers claims that some executives, at the risk of their careers, forced their subordinates to make unfair transactions with customers in order to fulfill the plan.
+If they didn't agree to it, "their life could be hell."
+For example, unruly employees could be sent to other departments or divisions located in other cities.
+Or managers began to find a lot of fault with them when concluding contracts, as a result of which it became impossible to work at Oracle.

-Geraffo stated the need to "conclude contracts honestly" and outlined a long list of what sales professionals can categorically do.
-They were allowed to sell only the software and services that customers would actually use.
-In addition, sellers were obliged to document all the terms of the transactions and justify the discounts provided to customers.
+Geraffo stated the need to "conclude contracts honestly" and outlined a long list of things that sales specialists categorically cannot do.
+They were allowed to sell only the software and services that customers will actually use.
+In addition, sellers were obliged to document all terms of transactions and justify discounts provided to customers.

-Oracle said that the company prohibits the practice in which payments for software support decreased due to transfers for Oracle Cloud services.[6]
+Oracle said that the company prohibits the practice in which payments for software support were reduced due to transfers for Oracle Cloud services.[6]

-Oracle sells cloud services with coercion and threats
+Oracle sells cloud services through coercion and threats

-In August 2018, Oracle shareholders filed a class action lawsuit in which they accused the company of providing deliberately false information regarding the performance of its business.
-The plaintiffs claim that the enterprise software manufacturer imposes its cloud services on customers and lies to investors.
+In August 2018, Oracle shareholders filed a class action lawsuit accusing the company of providing deliberately false information regarding its business performance.
+The plaintiffs allege the enterprise software maker is imposing its cloud services on customers and lying to investors.

-In a lawsuit sent to the court in San Jose (California, USA) said that, talking about factors contributing to the growth of the cloud business, Oracle management pointed to an "unprecedented level of automation and cost savings" that allegedly provide the company's services.
+The statement of claim, sent to the court in San Jose (California, USA), says that, talking about the factors contributing to the growth of the cloud business, Oracle management pointed to "an unprecedented level of automation and cost savings" that allegedly provide the company's services.

-Oracle shareholders filed a class action lawsuit in which they accused the company of providing knowingly false information regarding the performance of its business
+Oracle shareholders filed a class action lawsuit accusing the company of providing knowingly false information regarding its business performance

-In fact, the corporation used coercion and threat tactics to implement cloud products, resulting in an unsustainable business model that ultimately failed.
+In fact, the corporation used coercive and threatening tactics when implementing cloud products, resulting in an unsustainable business model that ultimately failed.

 File:Aquote1.png

-The use of such tactics hid the lack of real demand for Oracle cloud services, which makes growth unstable, and ultimately led to the loss of customers, according to the lawsuit, which was joined by several large investors, including the City of Sunrise Firefighters pension fund. - Among other things, the company threatened its customers with an "audit" of the use of low-cost software licenses and reduced technical support, unless they agreed to transfer their business to Oracle cloud programs.
+The use of such tactics hid the lack of real demand for Oracle cloud services, making growth unstable, and ultimately led to the loss of customers, according to the lawsuit, which was joined by several large investors, including the City of Sunrise Firefighters pension fund. - Among other things, the company threatened its customers with "auditing" the use of non-cloud software licenses and reduced technical support, unless they agreed to move their business to Oracle cloud programs.

 File:Aquote2.png

-The plaintiffs claim that this tactic was not known to investors, and Oracle itself categorically denied its use.
-Top managers lied in their statements at investor conferences and during conference calls after the publication of financial results, when they said that customers were quickly introducing cloud products, and Oracle's revenue from this business was growing faster, the plaintiffs said.
+The plaintiffs argue that the tactic was not known to investors, and Oracle itself vehemently denied using it.
+Top executives lied in their statements at investor conferences and during conference calls after the release of financial results, when they said that customers were rapidly implementing cloud products, and Oracle's revenue from this business was growing faster, the plaintiffs said.

-Oracle spokeswoman Deborah Hellinger told reporters that the lawsuit has no evidence on the merits, and the company will defend itself against these unsubstantiated allegations.
+Oracle spokeswoman Deborah Hellinger told reporters that there is no evidence on the merits in the lawsuit and the company will defend itself against these unsubstantiated allegations.

 In June 2018, the Financial Times wrote that over the past year, the growth rate of Oracle's cloud business, which accounts for about 15% of the company's revenue, has halved.
-This led to a series of downgrades in Wall Street earnings forecasts.
+That led to a series of downgrades in earnings forecasts on Wall Street.

-One of Oracle's chief executive officers, Safra Katz, explained to investors that the company changed the financial reporting structure due to the transition to a new business model that blurs the boundaries between cloud computing and traditional software installed on client computers.
+One of the chief executive officers of Oracle Safra Catz explained to investors that the company changed its financial reporting structure due to the transition to a new business model that blurs the boundaries between cloud computing and traditional software installed on customers' computers.

 The corporation introduced the so-called practice of using its own license (BYOL).
-It assumes that customers continue to use the traditional software distribution model (making advance payments for product licenses and then regularly paying for support services) and retain access to the software through the cloud.
+It assumes that customers continue to use the traditional software distribution model (making advance payments for licenses to products and then regularly paying for support services) and retain access to software through the cloud.

 File:Aquote1.png

-I mean, right away, we're not hiding anything...
-We have no bad news, "Katz said at a conference with analysts, answering questions about the cessation of publication of cloud business indicators in June 2018.
+Right away I want to say that we do not hide anything...
+We have no bad news, "Katz said at a conference with analysts, answering questions about the cessation of publication of cloud business indicators, in June 2018.

 File:Aquote2.png